How to Balance Your Checkbook

 Getting started is simple.
 If you use checks, you should have received a check register with the checks.
 The register is easy to carry with you so you can write down your expenses and subtract them for an updated balance in real time.

 There are apps as well, of course, but we’re going to teach you the old school method—it’s the best way to learn the process and allows you to pay close attention to how cash is coming into your account and why it is leaving.
-Once you’ve learned the process and worked in the register for a while, you can decide whether an app or another tool is right for you.
+Once you’ve learned the process and worked in the register for a while, you can decide whether a budgeting app or another tool is right for you.

 WHAT ARE THE STEPS FOR RECORDING TRANSACTIONS?